How to use Pinterest to increase your blog traffic

 It is as if you created sections (or message boards) within your profile to group your posts by topics: they are generally organized by themes, in such a way as to make everything more intuitive and allow your followers to easily find the post. that they search within your profile thanks to the subdivision by topics.

 For example, you can create a bulletin board with the name “articles on Italian food” and place all the posts on your blog relating to that topic in it.

 Or you can create bulletin boards to divide the types of products you sell in your online business, inserting the direct link of your product under each image so that users can view them specifically.

-In my Pinterest profile, for example, I also created a board called Blog for beginners entirely dedicated to those who intend to create a blog in such a way as to group all the useful articles on the board inside the board, and a shared board called The inspiration of lifestyle blog for beginners where you can subscribe and find all my lifestyle pins.
+In my Pinterest profile, for example, I also created a board called Blog for beginners entirely dedicated to those who intend to create a blog in such a way as to group all the useful articles on the board inside the board.

 So to create a new post on Pinterest, you need to: